Where do I begin?

 - Terminating your sole proprietorship is significantly easier and cheaper compared to the other business entities

-- You have less compliance requirements.
+- You have less compliance requirements

-- More difficult to attract bigger clients who would naturally be looking to work with more advanced business entities.
+- More difficult to attract bigger clients who would naturally be looking to work with more advanced business entities

 Limited Liability Partnership (LLP)

-- Compliance requirements are more complex than sole proprietorship but simpler than a private limited company.
+- Compliance requirements are more complex than sole proprietorship (but simpler than a private limited company)

-- No corporate tax benefits.
-LLPs are not taxed as whole entities.
-Every partner is taxed on their share of their profits on personal income tax rates.
+- No corporate tax benefits (LLPs are not taxed as whole entities.
+Every partner is taxed on their share of their profits on personal income tax rates)

-- Individual partners can commit the partnership to formal business agreements without the consent of the other partners.
+- Individual partners can commit the partnership to formal business agreements without the consent of the other partners

 Private Limited Company (PLC)

-A Private Limited Company is a business entity in which the shares are held by less than 50 people and are not available to the general public.
-Most privately incorporated businesses in Singapore are private limited companies, and their names usually end with Private Limited or Pte.Ltd.
-Shareholders of a private limited company can either be individuals or corporate entities or both.
+A Private Limited Company is a business entity in which less than 50 people hold private shares (unavailable to the general public).
+Most privately incorporated businesses in Singapore are private limited companies.
+Private limited companies usually have names that end with Private Limited or Pte Ltd. Shareholders of a private limited company can either be individuals, corporate entities, or both.

-- There is limited liability.
-A private limited company has its own legal identity, separate from its shareholders and its directors.
-It can acquire assets, go into debt, enter into contracts, sue or be sued in its own name.
-Thus, the liability of the individual shareholders is only limited to the amount they contributed to the company.
+- Limited liability (A PLC has its own legal identity that is separate from its shareholders and its directors.
+A PLC acquires assets, incurs debt, enters into contracts, and pursues legal action in its own name; thus, shareholders only risk the amount they contributed to the company)